eoscommunity/meta-eden/Seed Template.md

 # Actionable Steps

+Fork this repo to edit another's seed + start your own, or

 - Click "raw" to copy this file's markdown text
 - Paste it into your text editor
-- Make your Changes
+- Make your changes (create your seed)
-- Fork Repo to your account
+- Fork eoscommunity/meta-eden Repo to your account
-- Add doc to your repo
+- Add .md document to your copy of meta-eden repo containing your seed
-- Submit Pull Request to [eoscommunity/meta-eden](https://github.com/eoscommunity/meta-eden) repo
+- Submit Pull Request to [eoscommunity/meta-eden](https://github.com/eoscommunity/meta-eden)'s main branch to finalize

 # Timeline